Bananicorn/lvg/README.md

 	shapes_svg:resize(new_scale_factor)
 end
 ```
+## Note:
+currently, every path is drawn with the even-odd fill rule, but I'm working on implementing nonzero-winding as well

 At this point in time this is *not* a feature-complete SVG renderer.
 Not by a long shot - but I've only just begun.